AC Cobra GT

-The AC Cobra GT Roadster is a sports car manufactured by British company AC Cars.
+The AC Cobra GT Roadster and AC Cobra GT Coupe are sports cars manufactured by British company AC Cars.
 It is an iteration of the AC Cobra.

 History

 The Cobra GT Roadster was announced by teaser images of the manufacturer on 21 December 2022 and it was officially presented on 12 May 2023, at Tottenham Hotspur Stadium in London, England.